unlock-protocol/unlock/docs/docs/core-protocol/public-lock/hooks.md

-    address lockAddress, // the address of the current lock address keyOwner, // the potential owner of a key uint256 expirationTimestamp, // the key expiration timestamp bool isValidKey // the validity in the lock contrat ) external view returns (bool);
+    address lockAddress, // the address of the current lock address keyOwner, // the potential owner of a key uint256 expirationTimestamp, // the key expiration timestamp bool isValidKey // the validity in the lock contract ) external view returns (bool);